sebnitu/vrembem/packages/popover/README.md

 The popover is a simple container component consisting of the `popover` class.
 To hook up the necessary JavaScript behavior, you'll need the following data attributes:

-- `data-popover` - This is placed on our popover component itself.
+- `data-popover` - Placed on our popover component itself.
-- `data-popover-trigger` - This is placed on any element we use to trigger our popover.
+- `data-popover-trigger` - Placed on any element we use to trigger the popover.

 ```html
 <button data-popover-trigger>...</button>